moeiscool/Shinobi/README.md

 - To daemonize the process install pm2 with `npm install pm2 -g` then run `pm2 start camera.js`
     - run `pm2 logs` to see the console for any errors.
+    - `forever` is another program to daemonize, but i've had more success with `pm2`.

 - Install dstat `apt-get install dstat`
     - It's the CPU indicator, the orange progress bar on the web panel.